Esther Kang (She/her)

-Esther has ten years of experience leading teams across sectors with a deep focus on equity-centered policy-making, grassroots-inspired community engagement, and culturally conscious service delivery.
-Examples of projects include equity-centered housing policies for the state of New York, resident-centered city budgeting strategies for South Bend, IN, community-owned databank for Two Bridges (NYC), transition planning for a White House Initiative under the Obama administration.
+Previously, Esther led teams across sectors for 10+ years where she brought participatory design practices to historically hierarchical spaces.
+Examples of projects include equity-centered housing policies for the state of New York, resident-centered city budgeting strategies for South Bend, IN, community-owned databank for Two Bridges (NYC), and transition planning for a White House Initiative under the Obama administration.

-Esther has had teaching appointments at New York University (NYU), Pratt Institute, Maryland Institute College of Art, and Art Center College of Design.
-She has been teaching at the graduate level for the past five years, and has been the primary thesis advisor to MFA and MPH students at the School of Visual Arts (SVA) and NYU.
+Past teaching appointments include New York University (NYU), Pratt Institute, Maryland Institute College of Art, and Art Center College of Design.
+She was also the primary thesis advisor to MFA candidates in Design for Social Innovation (DSI) at the School of Visual Arts.

-Esther received her M.A. in social design from the Maryland Institute College of Art and her B.F.A. in art theory and photography from the School of the Art Institute of Chicago.
+Esther received her MA in social design from the Maryland Institute College of Art and her BFA with concentrations in art theory and photography from the School of the Art Institute of Chicago.

 - Visceral ways of knowing and their political implications